yudhanjaya/GalaxyGen/README.md

 # GalaxyGen

-Simple galaxy generator.
+Simple galaxy generator logic.
 Designed for storytelling purposes, so instead of z,y and z positions in space it generates a graph of stars and planets.
 Written in R.

           V1 notes: Goes the long way round.
 Generates table of stars and planets from scratch, links planets to stars, stars to other stars.